Skip to navigation

 Queenstown is perched on the edge of picturesque Lake Wakatipu

-On Boxing Day, after spending the night in the Blue Lake public shelter with Ben and Mira – no Himmlers or camp fees, but then again, no right to be there either – I said my goodbyes and started south through the Lindis Pass towards Queenstown, making a lunch stop on the way at the historic Kawarau Suspension Bridge, a lovely little bridge across a deep gorge in the mountains.
-Well, it would have been lovely, but it's near Queenstown, the tourist centre of the South Island, and so, of course, Kawarau is now a bungee bridge, and being right on the main highway, it's a popular stop for busloads of tourists.
-Still, it was interesting to see my first bungee bridge, a small one at 43m high (the biggest, Skippers Canyon Bridge, is 69m high, and is also near Queenstown) but at NZ$130 a jump I decided to stick to watching.
+On Boxing Day, after spending the night in the Blue Lake public shelter with Ben and Mira – where there were no Himmlers or camp fees, but then again, no right to be there either – I said my goodbyes and started south through the Lindis Pass towards Queenstown, making a lunch stop on the way at the historic Kawarau Suspension Bridge, a lovely little bridge across a deep gorge in the mountains.
+Well, it would have been lovely, but it's near Queenstown, the tourist centre of the South Island, and so Kawarau is now a bungee bridge, and being right on the main highway, it's an extremely popular and rather overcrowded stop-off for busloads of tourists.
+Still, it was interesting to see my first bungee bridge, even though it's quite a small one at 43m high – the biggest, Skippers Canyon Bridge, is 69m high, and is also near Queenstown – but at NZ$130 a jump I decided to stick to watching.

 Return to Queenstown